projectlombok/lombok/README.md

 For a list of all authors, see the [AUTHORS] file.

-For complete project information, see [projectlombok.org]
+For complete project information, a short tutorial on what lombok does, and how to download / use / install it, see [projectlombok.org]

 You can review our security policy via [SECURITY.md]